Qumulo/docs/_includes/content-reuse/platform-agnostic-unified-networking-cluster-25-100gbps.md

 * Your Qumulo MTU configured to match your client environment

-* One physical connection per node, per each redundant switch
+* Two physical connections for each node, one connection for each redundant switch

 * One Link Aggregation Control Protocol (LACP) port-channel per network on each node, with the following configuration